delfick/photons/docs/start/scripts/library_setup.rst

         async for pkt in lan_target.send(DeviceMessages.GetLabel(), reference):
             print(f"{pkt.serial}: {pkt.label}")

     if __name__ == "__main__":
         collector = library_setup()
         collector.run_coro_as_main(get_label(collector))

 .. note:: ``run_coro_as_main`` is similar to the
     `asyncio.run <https://docs.python.org/3/library/asyncio-task.html#asyncio.run>`_
-    function in the standard library but does some extra work to ensure your program is shut down cleanly.
+    function in the Python standard library but does extra work to ensure the event loop is shut down cleanly.